MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-entity-source.md

 ## Type property

 The `type` property identifies the type of database object behind the entity, these include `view`, `table`, and `stored-procedure`.
-Some types require additional properties.
-The `type` property is required and there is not default value.
+The `type` property is required and there isn't default value.

 ```json
 {